 “Event” includes a Red Cross Calling fundraising activity.

 “Event Websites/Websites” means the online information portal for Red Cross Calling at www.redcrosscalling.org.au and https://fundraise.redcross.org.au/

 “You” means the person who registers to conduct a fundraising event for Red Cross Calling.

 “Fundraiser/Fundraising” means the act of holding an event with the intention of raising funds for Red Cross.

-“Red Cross Calling Month” means Thursday, 1st March 2018 to Saturday, 31st March 2018.
+“Red Cross Calling Month” means Monday, 1st March 2021 to Wednesday, 31st March 2021.